lilxyzw/VRCLightVolumes/Documentation/HowToUse_PointLightVolumes.md

 So, LUT is the only light shape mode, which can customize the light attenuation.
 It uses `Range` property to manually define the light range.

+> [!IMPORTANT]
-> ⚠️ **Note:** It’s recommended to completely disable compression for any texture used as a Cookie or a LUT.
+> It’s recommended to completely disable compression for any texture used as a Cookie or a LUT.
 The Light Volumes system does not inherit the compression settings, but compression artifacts will still remain and affect the result.

 #### Custom